 Occasionally, the officers would select a female slave to sleep with.
 The woman would be taken to the ocean and bathed before returning to the dungeon afterward.

 Some women became their concubines and bore the officers’ children.
 Other women were held in tiny chambers, waiting to be raped.
 They were only released once they decided to go through with it.

 Most ironically, there was a church standing just above the male dungeons.
 Outside it is a plaque commemorating the visit of President Barack Obama and First Lady Michelle Obama on July 11, 2009.

 Visiting Cape Coast Castle was a sobering experience.
-My heart was heavy as my guide Isaac and I toured the castle and I learned the specifics of the atrocities committed there.
-Of the many horrible things I learned, perhaps the most sad was the story of the Door of No Return.
+My heart was heavy as my guide Isaac and I toured the castle, and I learned the specifics of the atrocities committed there.
+Of the many horrible things I learned, perhaps the saddest was the story of the Door of No Return.

 The slaves, chained together, would be marched, single-file, through the door to awaiting ships.
 It was the last time they were in their country, and oftentimes, the last time they saw their loved ones, before heading across the Atlantic.

 As a student of history, I believe it is our obligation to learn about the good, bad, and ugly parts of our history.
 We need to be aware of our past so we never repeat the mistakes of those who came before us.
 Visiting Cape Coast Castle is not a fun experience, but it’s necessary when you visit Elmina and Cape Coast, Ghana.

 Cape Coast Castle